 Medicare, Medicaid, and other federal health care programs rely upon medical providers to exercise independent judgment and focus solely on the best interests of patients in making treatment decisions.
 When a physician or other health care provider selects a treatment course because of a personal financial benefit, that decision is not necessarily in the patient’s best interests and can lead to increased costs, unnecessary procedures or services, and/or harm to a vulnerable patient population.
 This, in turn, can result in federal health care programs paying out millions of dollars’ worth of improper and fraudulent payments to providers.

-To protect patients and the precious dollars allocated to government health care programs, the federal government enacted two powerful laws: the Medicare and Medicaid Anti-Kickback Statute and the Stark Law.
+To protect patients and the precious dollars allocated to government health care programs, the federal government enacted three powerful laws: the Medicare and Medicaid Anti-Kickback Statute, the Stark Law, and the Eliminating Kickbacks in Recovery Act of 2018 (EKRA).
 Many states have followed suit and enacted similar prohibitions.
-Both laws are criminal statutes, but Congress and the courts have deemed that a violation of one of these laws renders an offending provider’s claims to government health care programs false or fraudulent, thus in violation of the civil False Claims Act (FCA) as well.
+All three laws are criminal statutes, but Congress and the courts have deemed that a violation of one of these laws renders an offending provider’s claims to government health care programs false or fraudulent, thus in violation of the civil False Claims Act (FCA) as well.

 The Anti-Kickback Statute (AKS), 42 U.S.C. § 1320a-7b(b), is a criminal law that prohibits medical providers from offering, soliciting, paying, or receiving anything of value in exchange for referrals of patients whose resulting treatment will be paid for by a federal health care program (e.g., Medicare, Medicaid, TRICARE, and others).
 The AKS covers kickbacks in any form, including (but not limited to) cash, free or reduced rent, expensive hotel stays and meals, excessive compensation for medical directorships or consultancies, and more.
 Notably, a physician or other medical provider cannot avoid liability under the AKS simply by saying that she would have made the same decision even if she had not received the kickback — the kickback itself is deemed to have tainted the decision-making process.